shiffman/GSOC-2015-Report/report.md

  A light-weight webGL renderer for p5.js.
 Now is already part of p5.js.

  Over the summer, basic webGL APIs for p5.js are implemented.
-It enalbes you to create sketch under WebGL mode, while all the syntaxes remain consistent with p5 2d.
+It enables you to create sketches under WebGL mode, while all the syntaxes remain consistent with p5 2D (default) mode.

  WebGL APIs includes: cameras, geometries, lights, materials, texture, etc. For more detial, [references](http://p5js.org/reference/) are documented.
 Get started with p5 webGL [tutorial](https://github.com/processing/p5.js/wiki/Getting-started-with-WebGL-in-p5).
 Take a look at 3D [examples](http://p5js.org/examples/).